 Humanist Service Corps, part of Foundation Beyond Belief.
 Provides an avenue for humanists to engage in global cultural exchange while working to protect human rights and the environment.
 HSC partners with local organizations and individuals to encourage sustainable programs and practices in their communities.
 Beginning in the summer of 2015, the Humanist Service Corps will support Ghanaian human rights organizations working to restore dignity to women who have been accused of witchcraft and banished to "witch camps."
 Although the women are relatively safe from violence once they are in exile, the living conditions are deplorable.
 They do not have access to basic education and health care, and they are unaware of or are unable to exercise legal protections under Ghanaian and international laws.
 Humanist Service Corps volunteers will work alongside locals to design and implement projects with the short-term goal of improving the standard of living in the witch camps and the long-term goal of eliminating the dynamics that lead to death or forcible and violent exile of women from their communities.
 Applications for 2015 will be accepted through December 15, 2014.

 Also, check through your college or university, if you are currently enrolled.
-MANY universities have programs where university students in a particular academic field will go to a village or city in a developing country to work on a specific project, applying what they have learned in the classroom.
+MANY universities have programs where university students in a particular academic field will go to a village or city in a poor part of the USA or in a developing country to work on a specific project, applying what they have learned in the classroom.
 For instance, students from the College of Engineering at Oregon State University have gone to Kenya to help a small village create a series of water projects that will give them sustainable, ongoing access to clean water.
 Such university projects are not just feel-good experiences for unskilled college students; rather, the local people that will benefit from the project define what they want, and expect to be trained in the course of the student's field visits, and to work alongside them.

 If you have volunteered overseas and paid a fee for the experience, I strongly urge you to offer comments about that company on Yelp, another customer reviews web site, or your own blog.
 Some of the most frequently asked questions on online groups, such as Also see: YahooAnswers or The Thorn Tree, are regarding experiences with fee-based volunteering abroad programs.
 People ask, "Has anyone heard of such-and-such organization, and is it a good idea to use them to go to Africa to volunteer?"
 You could help others make the right choices by reviewing the company that sent you abroad, on Yelp or any other customer review site.